 We have an online application system, simply click here to access it.
 You may save your application and submit it at a later stage.

 What is the application deadline?

 The sooner we receive your documents, the sooner we can process your application.
 We strive to provide feedback and assessment on applications on an ongoing basis.
-Please note that we have three application deadlines throughout 2020 for the October 2020 intake: 10 January, 10 April, 10 June (non-EU candidates) and 10 July (EU candidates).
+Please note that we have four application deadlines throughout 2020 and 2021 for the October 2021 intake: 10 October 2020, 10 January 2021,10 April 2021, 10 June 2021 (non-EU candidates) and 10 July 2021 (EU candidates).

 What is the application fee?

 There is no application fee when applying for any of the CBS MBA programmes.

 What are the admissions requirements for the Copenhagen MBA?

 The essential requirements are listed below.
 Please also see the Funding Your MBA section.

 - Bachelor degree or an equivalent professional qualification*

 - At least three years of full-time post-bachelor degree work experience**